An Introduction to the Degenerate Micro Cube

 The draft, which consists of 2 packs of 10 cards, is the aspect of the cube I am least happy with.
 10 card packs at an 8 player table means that you only get a single pick from three quarters of the packs in each direction.
 With so few picks and dramatically fewer wheels, there is much less time to find the open lane at the table.
 While I don’t think the draft format is ideal, it hasn’t kept us from having fun with the cube and drafting functional decks.

 The nature of this cube, which is full of narrow combo cards, also precludes drafting with a smaller number of people.
-Not including all of the cards in a given draft risks splitting up combos torpedoing someone’s draft by pure chance.
+Not including all of the cards in a given draft risks splitting up combos, potentially torpedoing someone’s draft by pure chance.
 However, we did devise a novel way to draft the cube with exactly two people that still uses the whole pool: a modified grid draft with ten 4x4 grids.
 Each player ends up drafting a rather large pool of 35-40 cards, but due to the constraints of the draft format — picking an entire row or column at a time — many of those picks are incidental.
 The resulting decks are very powerful and have many sideboard options, but both features are on theme for the cube.

 The Degenerate Micro Cube emerged from the confluence of three disparate factors: my latent interest in Max Hero’s “15 Card Singularity Cube”, a desire to draft and play combos that are too inconsistent to reasonably support in a normal singleton environment, and the COVID-19 global pandemic and consequent social isolation, which robbed me of in-person Magic and drove me to adopt digital play for the first time.

 The concept behind the Singularity Cube wedged it’s way into a corner of my brain when I first read about it in 2017.
 I was fascinated by the novel constraints, radical recontextualization of cards and effects, and the idea of playing Magic with dramatically increased consistency.
 For months, my interest in it was lingering on the periphery as I prioritized my primary cube and other Magic projects, until something clicked as I was discussing the reason I avoid two-card combos in singleton draft environments: variance.
-The chances of drafting, drawing, a subsequently resolving an A:B combo in a 40 card singleton deck are quite low.
-When the stars align, game-winning combos are usually too much for opponents playing a more fair deck to handle, but in most games, you’re playing a compromised deck in order to support a combo that you won’t often draw.
+The chances of drafting, drawing, and subsequently resolving an A:B combo in a 40 card singleton deck are quite low.
+When the stars align, game-winning combos are usually too much for opponents playing a fair deck to handle, but in most games, you’re playing a compromised deck in order to support a combo that you won’t often draw.
 I find this leads to polarizing gameplay, where the result is determined more by luck rather than careful play from both players.

 With a reduced, 15 card minimum deck size, I saw an opportunity to play combo decks I would never consider viable in a typical cube, like Oath of Druids, Flash, Bomberman, and Dark Depths.
 In August of 2018, I started putting together a list, which initially included a full set of power.
-For a little over a year I tinkered with it on and off, drafting against bots (which are especially bad at drafting this cube), and occasionally theorycrafting it with others in various online cube communities.
+For a little over a year I tinkered with it on and off, drafting against bots (which are especially bad at drafting this cube), and occasionally discussing it in various online cube communities.
 At any given time I have a number of speculative cube lists, but I had no plans to build the Degenerate Micro Cube in paper and never expected to actually draft it.

 In March of 2020, when it became clear that my local game store would not be hosting Friday Night Magic any time soon and I would not be able to have my friends over for my monthly Cube Brunch, I started to look at alternative ways to play.
 The social aspect of in-person games that paper Magic offers has always been important to me, but digital Magic is better than no Magic, so my Cube drafts moved from in-person to online.